JuanMorales1025/IDS_python-/README.md

 ## Configuration

--Run python  `Prueba interfaces.py´ to list available network interfaces.
+-Run python  `interfaces.py´ to list available network interfaces.
 -Identify the correct interface and configure it in the main script (IDS.py).

 ## Usage